 There are many manual fixes regarding this, at the price of taking your time thought.
 Some may require technical skills during the process.

-For instance, you can uninstall Mac apps that get barely used, remove duplicates and similar files, transfer large old data (especially movies and photos) to an external backup drive, clean web browser junks, and empty Trash, etc.
+For instance, you can uninstall Mac apps that get barely used, remove duplicates and similar files, transfer large old data (especially movies and photos) to an external backup drive, clean web browser junks, empty Trash, etc.

 If you are new to Mac, we also recommend using CleanMyMac for efficiency.
-It’s an intelligent app primarily designed to clean up Mac disk the quick way so you save time doing so manually.
+It’s an intelligent app primarily designed to clean up Mac disks the quick way so you save time doing so manually.
 You’ll be amazed by the number of unnecessary files it finds.

 3. Third-Party Device Connections